SudatiSimone/Mastermind/README.md

      style="float: left; margin-right: 10px;" />

 In this way we could update the value of probability for all couple (position, colour).

+At the start of the game all the value are set to 1/6 = 0.167 so the probabilities are equal.